top of page

 Creative Careers Club

-Arming yourself with some extra knowledge about how graduate visas work will help you to pitch yourself to employers when you're writing those all-important job applications and cover letters, and explain the details to any potential employers who aren't familiar with graduate visas.
+Arming yourself with some extra knowledge about how graduate visas work will help you to pitch yourself to creative industry employers when you're writing those all-important job applications and cover letters, and explain the details to any potential employers who aren't familiar with graduate visas.

 What is a graduate visa and who are they for?